iterative/dvc.org/content/docs/start/visualization.md

 In summary, DVC provides more than one option to fit visualization to your
 workflow:

-- DVC can generate HTML files that includes interactive [Vega-Lite] plots, from the data series in JSON, YAML, CSV, or TSV.
+- DVC can generate HTML files that includes interactive plots from data series in JSON, YAML, CSV, or TSV format.

 - DVC can keep track of image files produced as plot outputs from the training/evaluation scripts.